 Benjamin nodded.
-"I wanted to thank you for the flowers you sent to the funeral.
+"I wanted to thank you for the flowers you sent.
 They were thoughtful."

 Traynor nodded.
 "It was the least we could do.
 You should've taken more time.
 We could have made it around here without you for a few more days."